WICG/webpackage/IETF-WG-charter.md

 In countries with expensive and/or unreliable mobile data, there is an established practice of sharing content and native applications peer-to-peer using SD cards, WiFi Direct, and similar transmission channels.
+Untrusted web content could already be shared, albeit awkwardly, using existing formats.
-With the web's move to HTTPS, it became impossible to share web apps over these channels, so a team within Google Chrome began adding an index and origin-trusted signatures to the TAG's packaging format.
+However, with the web's move to HTTPS, it became impossible to share web apps over these channels, so a team within Google Chrome began adding an index and origin-trusted signatures to the TAG's packaging format.

 The AMP project realized that this new format could solve the problem that pages served by the AMP cache got the wrong URLs.
 This eventually led to Google Chrome